cambiotraining/bacterial-genomics/materials/27-run_bactmap.md

 :::{.callout-exercise}
 #### How much of the reference was mapped?

+- Activate the `seqtk` software environment.
-- Use the `02-pseudogenome_check.sh` script we've provided in the `scripts` folder, which calculates how much missing data there is for each sample using `seqtk comp`.
+- Run the `02-pseudogenome_check.sh` script we've provided in the `scripts` folder, which calculates how much missing data there is for each sample using `seqtk comp`.
-- Once the analysis finishes open the `mapping_summary.tsv` file in _Excel_ from your file browser <i class="fa-solid fa-folder"></i>.
+- Once the analysis finishes, open the `mapping_summary.tsv` file in _Excel_ from your file browser <i class="fa-solid fa-folder"></i>.
 - Sort the results by the `%ref mapped` column and identify the sample which has the lowest percentage of the reference mapped.

 :::{.callout-answer}
 - We activated the software environment: `mamba activate seqtk`
-- We then ran the script using `bash scripts/03-pseudogenome_check.sh`.
+- We then ran the script using `bash scripts/02-pseudogenome_check.sh`.
 The script prints a message while it's running:

     ```bash
     Processing ERX1265396_ERR1192012.fas